t18d/HuangSupplement/README.md

       <li><strong>Year</strong>
         <ul>
           <li>The first entry for a lemma represents the first known attestation.
 When a date is given, it is generally earlier than the earliest quotation in Huang except in the case of <strong>postdating</strong>.</li>
-          <li>When a date is followed by a second, earlier date in <strong>parentheses</strong>, the first refers to the year of publication and the second the year of composition.</li>
+          <li>When the <strong>publication date</strong> and <strong>composition date</strong> of a source differ, the dating styles of the Middle English Dictionary and <a href="https://www.oed.com/discover/dating-middle-english-evidence-in-the-oed/">OED3</a> are adopted.</li>
           <li>A <strong>solidus</strong> ('/') signifies that the lemma is not being antedated.</li>
-          <li>For words or senses first used by a native writer flourishing before Ch'ing, only the <strong>political period</strong> is given unless a quotation is missing from <em>Han yü ta tz'u tien</em>.</li>
+          <li>When a source has been added from the documentation of <em>Han yü ta tz'u tien</em>, only the <strong>political period</strong> is available.
+Such fuzzy dating will gradually be replaced by more precise dates.</li>
         </ul>
       </li>
       <li><strong>Quotation</strong>